 - embedding and enacting Te Tiriti o Waitangi, supporting mana motuhake

 - strengthening systems for high-quality services.

-This reinforces the necessity of the Partners in Care programme to work Commission and sector-wide.
+This reinforces the need for this programme to work across both the Commission and the sector.